-In February 2017, the Board formed the Executive Committee in order to assist the Board in effectively handling responsibilities between regular Board meetings.
-As described in its charter, the Executive Committee is authorized to exercise all powers and authority of the Board in the management of the business and affairs of the Company, subject to certain enumerated exceptions as set forth in its charter consistent with Delaware law.
-During fiscal 2017, the Executive Committee met three times.
-The current members of the Executive Committee are Randy E. Clark, Charles F. Marcy, and Christopher P. Mottern.
-Ms. Assadi served on the Executive Committee from February to April 2017.
+The Board maintains an Executive Committee in order to assist the Board in effectively handling responsibilities between regular Board meetings.
+As described in its charter, the Executive Committee is authorized to exercise all powers and authority of the Board in the management of the business and affairs of the

+Company, subject to certain enumerated exceptions as set forth in its charter consistent with Delaware law.
+During fiscal 2018, the Executive Committee met four times.
+The current members of the Executive Committee are Randy E. Clark, Charles F. Marcy and Christopher P. Mottern.